 Discuss your goals with your surgeon so that you can be realistic about what breast augmentation can do for you.

-You’ll consult with a plastic surgeon about your preferences for size, feel and appearance of your breasts.
+You’ll consult with our Seattle breast augmentation surgeon about your preferences for size, feel and appearance of your breasts.
 The surgeon will describe specific types of implants — smooth or textured, round or shaped like a teardrop, saline or silicone — as well as options for surgical techniques.

 Carefully review written information, such as the patient information from the manufacturer of the implant you’ll be getting, and keep copies for your records.

-Before you decide to have surgery, consider the following:
+Before you decide to have breast augmentation surgery, consider the following:

 Breast implants won’t prevent your breasts from sagging.
 To correct sagging breasts, you might need a breast lift in addition to breast augmentation.